seraphcxl/AtomicArtist/README.md

 AtomicArtist
 ============

-a simple photo brower and picker for iOS.
+A simple photo brower and picker for iOS written by Objective-C.